Midwifery in the Middle Ages: Questions of witchcraft

-Witchcraft became associated with midwifery when unsuccessful pregnancies became apparent to society.
-Reliance on naturalistic remedies and a lack of training caused rural midwives to have many unsuccessful deliveries during the time.
-When births were consistently unsuccessful, the accusations of witchcraft began.

-Regulations on the practice of midwifery and the early witch trials occurred during the same time period.
+Regulations on the practice of midwifery and the early witch trials occurred during the same time period that allegations of witchcraft occurred.
 This correlation continues to cause debate surrounding the connection between midwifery and the witch trials.
 Several historians have discussed these connections between "witchcraft and midwives."

 On one side of this debate, historians argue that Western European countries feared the knowledge of midwives and equated this to the practice of witchcraft.
 During this time, the church and state imposed restrictions on midwives, and required that midwives were supervised.
 Supervisors guaranteed that midwives followed their religious oath against the practice of witchcraft.
-Additionally, Greilsammer notes that midwives were commonly tried for witchcraft because of their medicinal knowledge.
+Its suggested that midwives were commonly tried for witchcraft because of their medicinal knowledge.
 If natural remedies, unknown to the general public, were used, midwives were questioned about their associations with witchcraft.

-On the other side of this issue, Taglia argues that ecclesiastical legislation in France feared witchcraft associated with midwifery because they thought that midwives would not perform baptisms correctly.
-Additionally, Harley and Green note that even though some midwives were tried for witchcraft the witch trials encompassed many groups of people.
-Harley and Green also argue that midwives only account for a small percentage of the individuals accused of witchcraft.
-Most notably, Harley argues that several severe cases create the stereotype that midwives made up the majority of the witch trials.
+However, many historians suggest that midwives only accounted for a fraction of the women accused of witchcraft in this time period.
+Additionally, scholars note that even though some midwives were tried for witchcraft, the witch trials encompassed many groups of people.
+This is emphasized by the importance of not equating midwives to the more general "wise women".
+This suggests that several severe cases create the stereotype that midwives made up the majority of the witch trials.

-After the Medieval era, midwifery became more structured and professionalized from the influence of legislation passed during the later part of the era and the influence of the medical profession.
-Over time it became the profession that we know today as midwifery.